The USCIS Issues Various Types of Immigrant Visas to Foreign Nationals

 - IR-3: Orphan adopted abroad by U.S. citizen

-- IR-4: Orphan to be adopted in the U.S. by U.S. citizen
+- IR-4: Orphan to be adopted in the United States by U.S. citizen

 - IR-5: Parent of U.S. citizen

-In order to start the process of obtaining a Green Card for a foreign relative (the beneficiary), the immediate relative who is a U.S. citizen (the petitioner) must file Form I-130, Petition for Alien Relative, to USCIS.
+To start the process of obtaining a green card for a foreign relative (the beneficiary), the immediate relative who is a U.S. citizen (the petitioner) must file Form I-130, Petition for Alien Relative, to the USCIS.

 Beneficiaries living in the U.S. under a different legal status must file Form I-485, Application to Register Permanent Residence or Adjust Status.
 Once the application is reviewed, the applicant may be required to appear for biometrics collection and/or an interview.

 Beneficiaries living outside the U.S. must file for an immigrant visa through the consulate in their home country.
 Upon the approval of Form I-130, the USCIS forwards the petition to the National Visa Center, who will review the documentation and forward it to the U.S. embassy or consulate of the beneficiary’s home country.
 The embassy or consulate will set an interview date, and upon successfully interviewing and passing a medical exam, the beneficiary will receive his or her immigrant visa.